Lesson 1: Intro to Serial

 begin(unsigned long baud, byte config)

-Once Serial.begin() is called, the Arduino Uno and Leonardo take over Pins 1 and 0 for serial transmission and reception, respectively.
-The RX and TX LEDs light up on the board corresponding to communication.
-So, after Serial.begin() is called, you should not use Pins 1 and 0 (unless you’re using them for cross-device communication or to hook up your logic analyzer!).
+On the Arduino Uno, once Serial.begin() is called, the board takes over Pins 0 (RX) and 1 (TX) for serial transmission and reception.
+The RX and TX LEDs light up on the board during communication.
+After Serial.begin() is called, you should not use Pins 0 and 1 for other purposes.

 Baud rate

-Thus far, speed hasn’t been a concern.
-We’ve typically used 9600 bps (or 9.6 kbps) for transmitting our debugging info.
-At 9600 bps, the transmitter transmits one new voltage pulse (e.g., HIGH corresponding to +5V and LOW corresponding to 0V) every 1/9600th of a second, which is interpreted as a bit (a 1 or 0) by the receiver.
-Arduino recommends up to 115200 or 115.2 kbps, which is 12x faster than 9600 (but still slow by today’s networking standards, of course).
+Thus far, speed hasn’t been a major concern.
+We’ve typically used 9600 bps (9.6 kbps) for transmitting debugging info.
+At 9600 bps, the transmitter sends one new voltage pulse—HIGH corresponding to the logic-level voltage (+5V on Uno, +3.3V on ESP32) and LOW corresponding to 0V—every 1/9600th of a second, which is interpreted as a bit (a 1 or 0) by the receiver.
+The most common higher rate we use is 115200 bps (115.2 kbps), which is 12x faster than 9600—but still slow by today’s networking standards.

 Figure.
-The Arduino IDE’s Serial Monitor, which has a drop down for baud rate.
-The baud rate used in Serial.begin(<baud>) must match this drop down menu setting or Serial Monitor will not properly communicate with Arduino.
+The Arduino IDE’s Serial Monitor, which has a dropdown for baud rate.
+The baud rate used in Serial.begin(<baud>) must match this dropdown setting or Serial Monitor will not properly communicate with Arduino.

 What’s the fastest serial baud rate?